 We recognise that the success of 'Community Seed Bank (Australia)' can only be achieved through the education of our registered home growers and members in traditional methods of seed saving.

 By PURCHASING FROM OUR SEED BANK you are:

 - supporting Australian home growers (just like yourself)

-- helping us to obtain rare & heirloom seed from overseas for the purpose of introducing it back into the Australian market
+- helping us to obtain rare & heirloom seed from both within Australia and overseas for the purpose of introducing it back into the Australian market

 - helping to educate home growers in traditional seed saving methods